Kitchen gadgets: to have or have not

 Manual pasta rollers have been around forever, but there’s a new crop of devices that automate the whole process from start to finish – no kneading by hand required.

-Philips’s Viva Collection Pasta and Noodle Maker delivers 450g of fresh pasta in minutes: choose from spaghetti, penne, fettucine or even lasagne sheets.
+Philips’s Viva Collection Pasta and Noodle Maker delivers 450g of fresh pasta in minutes: choose from spaghetti, penne, fettuccine or even lasagne sheets.
 Online reviews indicate that new owners should expect to waste a fair bit of dough mastering the £170 device, but the consensus is that the results are pretty impressive and the process reasonably painless, too – though cleaning can be fiddly.

 Verdict: an inspiring addition to the kitchen that won’t take up too much shelf space.